Low Complexity Lookup Table Aided Soft Output Semidefinite Relaxation based Faster-than-Nyquist Signaling Detector: Low-complexity soft-output SDR based FTN detector

-The FTN signaling detection problem in (\ref{MLSE_to_detect_FTN}) has a nonconvex rank one constraint due to $\mathbf{A} = \mathbf{aa^T}$; hence, it is hard to solve.
-To facilitate obtaining a solution at reduced complexity, we relax this rank one constraint by adding a convex positive semidefinite constraint of $\mathbf{A} - \mathbf{aa^T}$ $\succeq$ $0$.
-Now, the FTN detection problem in (\ref{MLSE_to_detect_FTN}) is written as
+where $\cal{M}$ represents the modulation alphabets.
+The FTN signaling detection problem in (\ref{MLSE_to_detect_FTN}) is a nonconvex problem with rank one constraint due to $\bf{A} = \bf{aa^{\textit{H}}}$; hence, it is hard to solve.
+We relax this rank one constraint, \cite{bedeer2019low} adding a convex positive semidefinite constraint of $\bf{A} - \bf{aa^{\textit{H}}}$ $\succeq$ $0$.
+Now, the general optimization form of the FTN signaling detection problem in (\ref{MLSE_to_detect_FTN}) can be written as

-and optimal solutions, let them be $\mathbf{a^{'}}$ and $\mathbf{A^{'}}$, to the FTN detection problem in \eqref{MLSE_under_SDR} are obtained by numerical solvers, e.g., \cite{grant2010cvx}.

-For the FTN detection problem in \eqref{MLSE_to_detect_FTN}, the suboptimal solution $\mathbf{\hat{a}}$ is found using Gaussian randomization (GR) method and the soft-outputs of the data symbols is calculated at no additional complexity.
-In GR, $Q$ random variables are generated according to the distribution $\mathcal{N}\mathbf{(a^{'}, A^{'} - a^{'}{a^{'}}^{T})}$ \cite{luo2010semidefinite}, and then the quantized random variable that minimizes the objective function is selected as the hard-output estimate of the transmitted symbol sequence.